xaviersolau/BlazorJsonLocalization/README.md

 > Note that if you want to get the localization resources for your
 > component `MyComponent` and for the French `CultureInfo` (fr-FR) the
 > factory will first try to load `MyComponent-fr-FR.json`.
 If the file
-> is not fund, it will try to load `MyComponent-fr.json` and finally
+> is not found, it will try to load `MyComponent-fr.json` and finally
-> if the file is still not fund, it will fall back to the file `MyComponent.json`
+> if the file is still not found, it will fall back to the file `MyComponent.json`

 The content of the file is using a conventional Json syntax for example the English Json file will look like this: